ymdatta/ASE_Spring24_Project/README.md

 # SE for  Simpler AI: A Minimalist Approach

+**CHALLENGE**: AI software is still software.
+Hence, if we understand it, it can be refactored and simplified.
+Do you understand the software basis for AI?

 <img align=right width=300 src="docs/revolution.png">

 This is a semester-long experiment in  refactoring complex  AI and SE concepts into simpler forms.
 Here, we